 Different types of pool covers

-Manual covers or tie down covers are stretched over the pool.
-The ends are tied down to the anchors with springs and straps to hold the cover in place.
-Like many other types of pool covers, tie-down manual covers are usually made of sturdy vinyl or meshed fabric which is stretched tight across the pool’s surface.
+Tie-down covers: These covers are stretched over the pool.
+The ends are tied to the anchors with springs and straps to hold the cover in place.
+Like many other types of pool covers, tie-down manual covers are usually made of sturdy vinyl or meshed fabric stretched tightly across the pool’s surface.
 The mesh fabric allows rainwater (or melted snow in colder areas) to pass through without debris.
 They also allow sunlight to warm the water.
 On the other hand, solid vinyl blocks rainwater, melted snow, debris, and sunlight.

-There are semi-automatic or semi-motorized pool covers that, as the name implies, are partially driven by motors.
-They also need some manual operation to get the covers on and off.
+There are semi-automatic or semi-motorized pool covers that, as the name implies, are partially run by motors but also require some manual operation to roll the cover in and out.

 If you own a manual track cover, you can easily convert it into a semi-motorized or fully-motorized one by adding a motor mechanism that can run on the existing tracks.
 Because of the latest innovations, pool covers can be operated with wireless switches, so there’s no need to install wiring to the mechanism.